mwerezak/DearPyGui-Obj/README.md

 ```

 #### Using DearPyGui-Obj With Existing Dear PyGui Code
-DearPyGui-Obj aims to be *fully compatible* with Dear PyGui.
-This means that you can freely mix modules and code that use DearPyGui and DearPyGui-Obj without issues.
+DearPyGui-Obj aims to be fully *backwards compatible* with Dear PyGui.
+This means that you can freely mix code that uses both DearPyGui and DearPyGui-Obj without issues.
 Wherever possible, widget classes are designed to draw all of their state from DPG so that there is no possibility of invalidation.
-You can even create instances for widgets that were created from outside of DearPyGui-Obj.
+You can even create object instances for existing widgets that were created in vanilla DearPyGui.

 ## Installation
 This project is currently in the early implementation stage, and a lot of features still need to be implemented.
 Even the current name for the project is provisional and may change.